ReInHerit/digital-hub/content/toolapps/2023-03-06-multimedia-chatbot.md

 ### Demo

-The DEMO version of the Chatbot includes a gallery with a limited selection of artworks provided by the museums involved in the ReinHerit project ([GrazMuseum](https://www.grazmuseum.at/en/), [Cycladic Museum](https://cycladic.gr/en/),\
+The DEMO version of the Chatbot includes a gallery with a limited selection of artworks provided by the museums participating in the ReinHerit project ([GrazMuseum](https://www.grazmuseum.at/en/), [Cycladic Museum](https://cycladic.gr/en/),\
-[Bank of Cyprus Cultural Foundation](https://www.boccf.org/en-gb/homepage/)).
-The curators provided the images and related contents.
+[Bank of Cyprus Cultural Foundation](https://www.boccf.org/en-gb/homepage/)).The curators supplied the images and related content.

-Through collaboration with curators from small and medium-sized museums, the gallery was also populated with images of artworks and quality content provided by:
+Additionally, through collaboration with curators from small and medium-sized museums, the gallery was populated with images of artworks and high-quality content provided by:

 * [Fondazione Musei Senesi](https://www.museisenesi.org/en/) IT
 * [Giara Gipsoteca di Arte Antica e Antiquarium University of Pisa](https://www.gipsoteca.sma.unipi.it/en/) IT